whonut/whonut.github.io/_posts/2016-08-04-Constituencies, First Past the Post and Minority Rule.md

 | **Assuming 100% turnout**               | 10,646,336                                  | 22.97                    |
 | **Using 2015 General Election turnout** | 6,791,227                                   | 14.65                    |

- This compaign strategy is not a realistic one, but the fact that it is even *possible* to win a two-party election with such a small proportion of the votes is worrying.
+ This campaign strategy is not a realistic one, but the fact that it is even *possible* to win a two-party election with such a small proportion of the votes is worrying.
 If we add realism by removing the two-party restriction then things can only get worse, since first-past-the-post then allows for seats to be won with less than 50% of the votes.
 The
  [issues with first-past-the-post](http://www.electoral-reform.org.uk/first-past-the-post) itself are beyond the scope of this post.
-It's worth noting that even with equalised constituencies, a similar foxus on just barely winning 326 seats could get a party into power with 25% of the popular vote.
-The big problem with *unequal* constitutuencies, then, is that it makes some votes matter less than others.
+It's worth noting that even with equalised constituencies, a similar focus on just barely winning 326 seats could get a party into power with 25% of the popular vote.
+The big problem with *unequal* constituencies, then, is that it makes some votes matter less than others.

  There you have it.
 The vast range of constituency sizes makes it theoretically possible to win a majority of parliamentary seats with a shockingly small percentage of the popular vote.
 It also means that voters in larger constituencies have less of a say in our elections than those in small ones.
 For those of us who care about the representativeness of our democracy, it is therefore tempting to demand perfect equalisation.
 We must be careful though.
 Constituencies are about more than electorate size, so we can't just go chopping and changing them willy-nilly.
 For more about constituency boundary reform, see the [Electoral Reform Society website](http://www.electoral-reform.org.uk/boundary-reform).